juandroid007/simple-tic-tac-toe/README.md

 	make

-To run, you can execute:
+To build and run, you can execute:

 	make run